 You can see Hummingbirds all over Costa Rica.
 And each region has unique species.
-For example, you may be sitting eating breakfast at the beach when you will spot a hummingbird trying to grab the nectar from a hibiscus flower.
+For example, you may be sitting eating breakfast at the beach when you spot a hummingbird trying to grab the nectar from a hibiscus flower.

 There are two types of Magpie-Jay species, black-throated and white-throated.
 You will recognize them as a significant North American Blue Jay if you are from the United States.
 They are curious and can be very noisy.

-The Guanacaste Province of Costa Rica has the largest population of white-throated magpie-jays.
+The Guanacaste Province of Costa Rica has the largest population of white-throated magpie jays.
 You can also see them in different national parks of Costa Rica, such as Carara National Park and Rincon de La Vieja National Park, to name a few.

-Interestingly, the resplendent quetzal is the national bird of Guatemala, but birdwatchers can see them here because the forest is more protected.
+Interestingly, the resplendent quetzal is the national bird of Guatemala, but birdwatchers can see it here because the forest is more protected.
 When you see these birds, you think you see a beautiful emerald green, but in reality, they are brown.
 This is because they are colored by melanin, just as humans will get tan on the beaches of Costa Rica.

-The most famous place to see Quetzals are in the Monteverde Rain Forest.
+The most famous place to see Quetzals is in the Monteverde Rain Forest.
 You would be able to fly into Liberia or San Jose and connect with the rain forest, the volcano, and the beach all in a week to find these fantastic birds.

 What is the most Common Bird in Costa Rica?
 What is the National Bird in Costa Rica?